ponylang/rfcs/text/0000-http-streaming.md

 # Detailed design

+## Backpressure

+Backpressure is used in media streaming, for example.
+Mp3 data is 'consumed' in the client at a rate of about 17KB/second.
+Video data goes considerably faster.
+Back on the server, a file is being read as fast as the file system can go.
+The network can transfer the data at somewhere in between those speeds.
+To prevent RAM being consumed all along the path to buffer up stuff which has been read from the file but not yet 'played' on the client, there has to be a way for the client to signal "stop sending until I catch up".
+So the HTTP client code has to have a way to do that, which causes the TCPConnection actor to stop reading from the socket.
+The underlying network code then stops sending ACK packets and eventually the server end of TCP stops sending.
+The "throttled" event then happens on the server side, which has to be communicated to the HTTP session actor so it will stop reading from the disk file.

+Then when the client catches up, it has to reverse this whole process, eventually causing the server to start reading from the file again.

+Without this mechanism, RAM consumption in both client and server will balloon out of control.
+This is particularly bad on the server which might be handling hundreds of these connections simultaneously.
+The approach is "leave the data on disk until you know you can get rid of it".

+## Transfer Modes

 The primary philosophy to be applied in both the client and the server is to get rid of data as soon as possible, passing it on to whatever the next stage in processing is.

 Streaming can go in either direction, whether for uploading files in a WebDav application, or downloading files in WebDav or media streaming.
 Luckily, the existing Pony code already has this general purpose abtraction in the `Payload` class.
-The current implementation of `Payloas` works like this:
+The current implementation of `Payload` works like this:

-1. Create an empty `Payload`
+1. Create an empty `Payload` and set headers
 2. Put data into it with one or more `add_chunk` calls
 3. Send the completed `Payload` over the `TCPConnection`.
 4. Pull data out with a single call to `get_body`

 This is fundamentally incompatible with streaming operations.
-The redesign will make http exchanges on `GET` and `POST` operations much more like all the other Pony file and network operations which use a *push* style:
+The redesign will make large http exchanges on `GET` and `POST` operations much more like all the other Pony file and network operations which use a *push* style.
+To manage this we introduce three *Transfer Modes*:

+1. **OneshotTransfer**.
+This is the current mode, useful for small messages.
+If the new `Payload.set_length` function is not called, this is the mode that will be used.

+2. **StreamTransfer**.
+This is a new mode used for large payload bodies where the exact length is known in advance, such as for most WebDav and media transfers.
+It is selected by calling `Payload.set_length` with a large integer bytecount.
+On the TCP link this is indistinguishable from Oneshot mode other than the value of the `Content-Length` header is large.

+3. **ChunkedTransfer**.
+This is a new mode for cases where the payload length can not be known in advance, but is likely to be large.
+It is selected by calling `Payload.set_length` with a parameter of `None`.
+On the TCP link this mode can be detected because there is no `Content-Length` header at all, being replaced by the `Transfer-Encoding: chunked` header.
+In addition, the message body is separated into chunks, each with its own bytecount.

+The general procedure using the new interface is:

-1. Initialize an exchange, setting headers
+1. Create an empty `Payload`, and set headers
+2. Call `Payload.set_length`
 2. Feed data into the `Payload` with `add_chunk`
-3. The other end receives `Notifier.apply` calls as chunks arrive.
+3. The other end receives `apply` notification as chunks arrive.
 4. The sender calls `Payload.close()`
-5. The receiver gets `Notifier.closed()`
+5. The receiver gets `closed` notification

-Any desired packaging into convenient bundles, when the data is known to be small (for example, simple JSON strings) has to operate *above* ths streaming level.

 ## Changes to Payload handling